 The Company files income tax returns in the U.S. federal jurisdiction and various state and local jurisdictions.
-The Company is no longer subject to U.S. federal, state and local income tax examinations by tax authorities for years before 2017.
+The Company is no longer subject to U.S. federal, state and local income tax examinations by tax authorities for years before 2018.

-11. OPERATING LEASE COMMITMENTS
+11. LEASE COMMITMENTS

-The Company has operating lease obligations for office space at its headquarters location and two branch offices.
-One of the branch offices is on a month-to-month basis, while the remaining two leases have the following characteristics:
+The Company has operating lease obligations for office space and a residential space at its headquarters location and two branch offices.
+The various leases have the following characteristics:

 The Company renewed a three-year operating lease for office space in February 2021, which will expire January 31, 2024.
 The terms of the agreement call for an annual 3% escalation in rents and one three-year renewal option at market rates.
+In addition, the company entered in a 12-month operating lease for a residential space in the same building in August 2021.
+The terms of the residential agreement call for a fixed rent payment of \$2,000 per month.